Transfer to another property

 You can apply for a transfer to another property if your current housing does not meet your needs, and you have multiple and complex factors that mean you are unable to independently access and sustain stable housing.

-- you are experiencing or at risk of domestic and family violence
+- you are experiencing or at risk of domestic, family or sexual violence

 - you are experiencing or at risk of violence, abuse or harassment from a household or community member

 - you have the safety of a child in your care at risk